tools-study/journal/drafts/draft_40.md

 While mouse 2CLCs have been studied for over a decade, capturing the equivalent totipotent state in human cells proved more challenging due to species-specific differences in ZGA timing and regulation.
 A breakthrough came in 2024 when Li and colleagues demonstrated that transient inhibition of the spliceosome — specifically, treatment with the SF3B1 inhibitor pladienolide B (PlaB) — could reprogram human pluripotent stem cells through a ZGA-like state into stable human totipotent blastomere-like cells (hTBLCs) (Li et al., 2024a).

 The mechanism is elegant: the spliceosome normally degrades unspliced or mis-spliced transcripts through co-transcriptional quality control.
 Inhibiting SF3B1 disrupts this surveillance, de-repressing a class of transcripts that includes human ZGA-specific genes normally silenced in pluripotent cells.
 The initial pladienolide B treatment induces a transient ZGA-like cell (ZLC) state, characterized by activation of ZGA-specific genes and silencing of pluripotency factors (OCT4, SOX2, NANOG).
 After long-term passaging, ZLCs transition into stable hTBLCs that express pre-ZGA markers and, critically, possess bidirectional developmental potential: during spontaneous differentiation, hTBLCs re-enter the ZLC stage and generate epiblast, primitive endoderm, and trophectoderm-like lineages, recapitulating human preimplantation development (Li et al., 2024a).
-Note that Mouse 2CLCs are transcriptomically faithful but unstable across passages (Zhao et al., 2025).
+Note that Mouse 2CLCs are transcriptomically faithful but unstable across passages (Hua et al., 2025).

 Distinct from previously reported human 8-cell-like cells (8CLCs), both ZLCs and hTBLCs widely silence pluripotent genes rather than merely co-expressing totipotency and pluripotency markers — a critical distinction suggesting more complete reprogramming.

 ### 5.2 OTX2 as a Barrier to Totipotent Reprogramming

-A key barrier to in vitro totipotent state induction was identified in a 2026 study: the homeobox transcription factor OTX2 actively prevents pluripotent stem cells from reverting to the 8-cell-like state (Wang et al., 2026).
+A key barrier to in vitro totipotent state induction was identified in a 2026 study: the homeobox transcription factor OTX2 actively prevents pluripotent stem cells from reverting to the 8-cell-like state (Kong et al., 2026).
 OTX2, which is highly expressed in primed and naive pluripotent cells, maintains the pluripotent transcriptional program and represses totipotency genes.
 Deletion of OTX2 in human pluripotent stem cells greatly enhanced the generation of TPRX1+ 8-cell-like cells that closely resembled the transcriptomic and epigenetic profiles of in vivo 8-cell and morula embryos.

-The OTX2-deleted 8CLCs exhibited improved bidirectional differentiation — contributing to both embryonic and extraembryonic tissues in chimeric embryos — and mechanistically, OTX2 was shown to regulate both naive-to-totipotent state transition and the reverse (Wang et al., 2026).
+The OTX2-deleted 8CLCs exhibited improved bidirectional differentiation — contributing to both embryonic and extraembryonic tissues in chimeric embryos — and mechanistically, OTX2 was shown to regulate both naive-to-totipotent state transition and the reverse (Kong et al., 2026).
 This finding establishes OTX2 as a gatekeeper between pluripotency and totipotency, analogous to the role of H3K9me3 as a barrier in SCNT but operating at the transcription-factor level rather than the chromatin-mark level.

 ---